tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 ```

 _Without knowing the precise mechanisms, it would also be worth exploring whether a separate payment object is beneficial, rather than storing as a single attribute in the class Customer_

+Classes allow the blueprints of the models With this in mind, classes that could help to built the application might include:

 ## class Payment